Peninsula campaign: Movement to the Peninsula and the siege of Yorktown

 At 3 p.m., four companies of the 3rd Vermont Infantry crossed the dam and routed the remaining defenders.
 Behind the lines, Cobb organized a defense with his brother, Colonel Thomas Cobb of the Georgia Legion, and attacked the Vermonters, who had occupied the Confederate rifle pits.
 Unable to obtain reinforcements, the Vermont companies withdrew across the dam, suffering casualties as they retreated.
 At about 5 p.m., Baldy Smith ordered the 6th Vermont to attack Confederate positions downstream from the dam while the 4th Vermont demonstrated at the dam itself.
 This maneuver failed as the 6th Vermont came under heavy Confederate fire and were forced to withdraw.
 Some of the wounded men were drowned as they fell into the shallow pond behind the dam.

 For the remainder of April, the Confederates, now at 57,000 and under the direct command of Johnston, improved their defenses while McClellan undertook the laborious process of transporting and placing massive siege artillery batteries, which he planned to deploy on May 5.
 Johnston knew that the impending bombardment would be difficult to withstand, so began sending his supply wagons in the direction of Richmond on May 3.
 Escaped slaves reported that fact to McClellan, who refused to believe them.
 He was convinced that an army whose strength he estimated as high as 120,000 would stay and fight.
 On the evening of May 3, the Confederates launched a brief bombardment of their own and then fell silent.
-Early the next morning, Heintzelman ascended in an observation balloon and found that the Confederate earthworks were empty.
+Early the next morning, Heintzelman ascended in one of Thaddeus Lowe's observation balloons and found that the Confederate earthworks were empty.

 McClellan was stunned by the news.
 He sent cavalry under Brig.
 Gen. George Stoneman in pursuit and ordered Brig.
 Gen. William B. Franklin's division to reboard Navy transports, sail up the York River, and cut off Johnston's retreat.